Are you planning to attend a video editing institute in Delhi or Learning the art of video editing?

 - Jump Cuts and Ghost Frames.

-Jump cuts occur when a portion of footage is cut making the video squashed together.
-This may be as a result of mistake in the footage leading to a cut off that makes the remaining two parts squashed and creates a very visible jump in the flow of the film.
-Ghost frames on the other hand is when two footages are joined together with a transition effect that reveals some set of unwanted frames in the process of transitioning to the desired frames.
+Jump cuts occur when a portion of the footage is cut making the video squashed together.
+This may be as a result of a mistake in the footage leading to a cut off that makes the remaining two parts squashed and creates a very visible jump in the flow of the film.
+Ghost frames, on the other hand, is when two footages are joined together with a transition effect that reveals some set of unwanted frames in the process of transitioning to the desired frames.
 Jump cuts usually happen in video edits of interviews and talk shows.
-This can however be remedied by expert cameramen, then syncing the footage with a cut away shot .
+This can, however, be remedied by expert cameramen, then syncing the footage with a cutaway shot.

 - Graphics Blunders and stagger-Outs.

-TGC india is a Video Editing Institute in Delhi where training is imparted by who’s who in television industry.
-Some of the alumni consist of editors working with top notch TV channels like NDTV, AajTak, CNN IBN, India TV etc.
+TGC India is a Video Editing Institute in Delhi where training is imparted by who’s who in the television industry.
+Some of the alumni consist of editors working with top-notch TV channels like NDTV, AajTak, CNN IBN, India TV etc.